 During the last 20 years, it’s no surprise that women have changed the face of etiquette in the workplace.
 Business is indeed a game, and like any game, there are rules to winning.
 Today’s etiquette rules for women are profoundly different than they were decades ago.
 During this program, you will learn the secrets to the playbook of success that have helped thousands of women around the country move up the corporate ladder with grace and aplomb.
 With these tools, you’ll learn how to interact confidently, communicate more effectively, and leverage your power and presence in the workplace.

-Topics include: Why Men Can Be Late and You Can’t – How to Negotiate with Tact and Testosterone – How to Dine and Entertain Clients and Colleagues Like a Pro – How Your Voice Can Work Against You When You Least Expect It – Ways Your Appearance Can Lead to Self-Sabotage in Business – How to Gain Credibility When Introducing Yourself or Shaking a Man’s Hand – How to Open the Back Door When the Front Door Closes in Your Face.
+Topics include: Why Men Can Be Late and You Can’t – How to Negotiate with Tact and Testosterone – How to Dine and Entertain Clients and Colleagues Like a Pro – How Your Voice Can Work For or Against You – What Your Body Language Says About You – How Your Appearance Can Lead to Self-Sabotage in Business – How to Gain Credibility When Introducing Yourself or Shaking Someone’s Hand – How to Project Confidence Consistently – How to Open the Back Door When the Front Door Closes in Your Face.